 Maryland Landlords Increase Financial Risk When Neglecting Warranty of Habitability Responsibilities

-Landlords have the responsibility to maintain residential rental property and repair any defects or problems.
+Baltimore and other Maryland landlords have the responsibility to maintain residential rental property and repair any defects or problems.
 Under Maryland law, there is an implied warranty of habitability; that is, a landlord not only must deliver residential rental property to the tenant in a habitable condition, but s/he remains responsible for maintaining the property in a habitable condition during the term of the lease.